 It’s hard to tell which is the best power strip for computer use.

-First off, there’s the sleek brushed aluminum construction, flame-resistant MOV circuits, and thermally protected outlets.
-The Austere VII also features EMI/RFI filtration called PureFiltration, which provides better clarity for your video and audio devices by insulating the signal from noise and artefacts, such as those caused by power fluctuations.
+There’s the sleek brushed aluminum construction, flame-resistant MOV circuits, and thermally protected outlets.
+The Austere VII also features EMI/RFI filtration called PureFiltration, which provides better clarity for your video and audio devices by insulating the signal from noise and artifacts, such as those caused by power fluctuations.